deepayan/nhanes-snapshot/README.md

 needs to process all documentation files one by one.
 The combined results are stored in `metadata/all_metadata.rds`.

-The second step is to run
+The second step (also slow) is to run

 ```sh
 R --vanilla < code/process-metadata.R